mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 26 Feb 2021 - 🚀 LAUNCHED!!!!! also finished recording videos for 06, onto 07, 08, 09 for next release
 * 24 Feb 2021 - recorded 9 videos for section 06, launch inbound!!!
 * 23 Feb 2021 - rearranged GitHub in preparation for launch 🚀
 * 18 Feb 2021 - recorded 8 videos for 05 and... it's done! onto polishing the GitHub